-To minimise risk of infection, travellers in the affected areas should avoid:
+To minimise risk of infection, travellers in the affected areas should avoid contact with:

-- Contact with blood or body fluids (e.g. vomit, urine faeces, saliva);
+- Blood or body fluids (e.g. vomit, urine, faeces and saliva);

-- Handling of wild infected animals alive or dead. or their raw or undercooked meat;
+- Wild infected animals, alive or dead, or their raw or undercooked meat; and

-- Contact with used needles and used objects that may have been contaminated.
+- Used needles and used objects that may have been contaminated.